 While our bones naturally become thinner and lose density with age, the good news is that there are steps we can take to look after them and improve their health.

-Below, we talk about why bone health is important and offer nine ways to boost yours…
+Below, we discuss why bone health is important and offer nine ways to boost yours.

 Why is bone health important?

-Looking after your bones is incredibly important because of the varied role they play.
+Looking after your bones is incredibly important because of the varied roles they play in your body.

-Our bones provide structure, store calcium, protect our organs, and anchor our muscles.
-Throughout our lives, they’re in a constant state of flux: old bone is broken down and new bone is made.
+Our bones provide structure, store calcium, protect organs, and anchor muscles.
+Throughout our lives, our bones are in a constant state of flux: old bone is broken down and new bone is made.

 When we’re young, our bodies produce new bone faster than they break down old bone.
-But after the age of around 30, things slow down, and our bones typically start to lose strength.
+But after around age 30, things slow, and our bones typically start losing strength.

 Osteoporosis develops slowly over time and is frequently only diagnosed when a fall or impact causes a bone fracture.
 Menopause can also increase the chances of developing osteoporosis because decreased oestrogen levels can lead to bone loss.